Climate

 Industries

 Across European Climate-tech, three questions keep showing up in different forms depending on who is asking.
-A green-steel CEO frames it as whether the offtake book can be widened beyond automotive before the next financing round.
+A green-steel company may frame it as whether the offtake book is strong enough before the next financing round.
+A grid-edge software founder may frame it as how to monetise speed-to-power before queue reform arrives.
+A carbon-removal or industrial-decarbonisation team may frame it as whether the policy assumptions in the model still hold.

 01. Offtake is the new equity